bickybee/talk-in-pictures/README.md

 And now, in the shell, you can run the project with Flask.

 ```
-FLASK_APP=sandbox.py flask run
+FLASK_APP=app.py flask run
 ```

-Also, you'll need to ask for the .env file with API keys and secrets!
+You'll also need a .env file with API keys and such!